The Ticket is issued for the Festival by the Promoter subject to the following Conditions.

 The Bearer gives their irrevocable and free of charge express consent to the use of their actual or simulated image, voice or likeness in connection with the advertising, promotion or commercial exploitation of the Festival or any past or future festival by the Promoter or any licensee of the Promoter in any media for any period throughout the world.

-Young persons aged between 15 and 17 as at 29 July 2019 are entitled to purchase an appropriate Ticket but must be accompanied on entry by at least one responsible Adult aged 21 or over per 4 young persons.
+Young persons aged between 15 and 17 are entitled to purchase an appropriate Ticket but must be accompanied on entry by at least one responsible Adult aged 21 or over per 4 young persons.
 Unaccompanied young persons will be refused entry to the Festival.
 Tickets for those aged under 15 must be purchased by an Adult 21.
 Young persons aged under 15 must be accompanied on entry by at least one responsible adult aged 21 or over per 4 young persons .
 Responsible Adults must be able to provide proof of age on entry.

 The Festival is designed to be a family friendly environment, however adults who accompany young persons on entry are entirely responsible for the safety and welfare of all young persons in their party.
 Responsible adults must ensure that all young people carry ID with proof of age (or that the responsible Adult carries ID on their behalf).
 Failure to provide such ID may result in entry being refused or the young person being asked to leave the Venue.